 While rua gives you the summary, ruf tries to give you the details: the actual headers (and sometimes body) of individual emails that failed authentication.

 In practice, ruf is rarely useful.
-Gmail, Yahoo, and Microsoft no longer send forensic reports due to privacy concerns (the reports contain real user data).
+Failure reports can expose real user data, so most mail receivers refuse to send them or heavily redact them.
 Most DMARC deployments work perfectly with rua only.

 The syntax is identical to rua: